 The five Skandhas (“aggregates” or “elements”) are form (rupam), sensation or sense-perception (vedana), thought (samjna), confection or conformation (samskara), and consciousness (vijnana).
 The first Skandha is the material world or the materiality of things, while the remaining four Skandhas belong to the mind.
 Vedana is what we get through our senses; samjna corresponds to thought in its broadest sense, or that which mind elaborates; samskara is a very difficult term and there is no exact English equivalent; it means something that gives form, formative principle; vijnana is consciousness or mentation.
 There are six forms of mentation, distinguishable as seeing, hearing, smelling, tasting, touching, and thinking.
 (Manual of Zen Buddhism, 1935, p.
 14)

 Citta (from the root ci, “to pile up,” “to arrange in order”) is generally translated “mind,” either with the “m” capitalised or not.
 When it stands in the series of Citta, Manas and Vijnana, it means the empirical mind.
 Besides this, citta has an absolute sense denoting something that goes beyond the realm of relativity and yet lies at the foundation of this world of particulars.
 When the Lanka speaks of “Mind-only” (Cittamatra) it refers to this something defined here.
-(1998, p.
+(Studies in the Lankavatara Sutra, 1998, p.
 178)

 Dharma (see David K. Jordan)